Efficient Analysis of Latent Spaces in Heterogeneous Networks: Model for heterogeneous networks

 \subsection{Latent space model with shared factors}

-This paper focuses on multiple networks where each network is observed on a common set of $n$ codes without inter-layer connections.
-Suppose we observe $T$ undirected networks on a common set of $n$ nodes, represented by $n\times n$ adjacency matrices $\{\mathbf{A}_t = (A_{t,ij})_{n\times n} : t=1,\ldots, T\}$.
-For weighted networks, $A_{t,ij}$ is the weight value, which could be continuous or a count number.
-For unweighted networks, $A_{t,ij}$ is binary indicating that the connection between nodes $i$ and $j$ exists or not.
+This paper focuses on multiple networks where each network is observed on a common set of $n$ nodes without inter-layer connections.
+Suppose we observe $T$ undirected networks on a common set of $n$ nodes, represented by $n\times n$ adjacency matrices $\{\mathbf{A}_t = (A_{t,ij})_{1 \leqslant i,j \leqslant n} : t=1,\ldots, T\}$.
+For weighted networks, $A_{t,ij}$ is the weight value, which could be continuous or count-valued.
+For unweighted networks, $A_{t,ij}$ is binary indicating whether the connection between nodes $i$ and $j$ exists or not.